How to Renew New York Medicaid

 New York uses ex parte renewal — a process where the state checks available data sources (tax records, Social Security data, wage files) to verify your income without requiring you to resubmit documents.
 If the state can confirm you still qualify, your coverage renews automatically.
 You receive a notice saying your renewal is complete.

 If the state cannot confirm eligibility through data matching, you will receive a form asking you to update your information.
 This is called a "renewal packet" or "renewal form."
 Return it promptly — the state gives you a set deadline, and failing to respond means termination.
+Per CMS guidance, states must attempt ex parte renewal for all enrollees before sending paper forms.

-The renewal process differs slightly depending on where your coverage is administered:
+The renewal process differs slightly depending on where your coverage is administered.

-HRA sends renewal notices through ACCESS HRA or by mail.
-You can renew online at nyc.gov/accesshra, by calling HRA at (718) 557-1399, by mail, or in person at an HRA office.
-NYC also has a dedicated Medicaid helpline that can walk you through renewal questions.
+• New York City (HRA-administered): renew online at nyc.gov/accesshra, by calling HRA at (718) 557-1399, by mail, or in person at an HRA office

 Do you need to report income changes during the year?